Japanese cruiser Unebi: Construction and loss

-Unebi, named after Mount Unebi in Nara prefecture was laid down on 27 May 1884 at Forges et Chantiers de la Gironde's shipyard in Le Havre, the day before the contract was signed.
+Unebi, named after Mount Unebi in Nara prefecture was laid down on 27 May 1884 at Forges et Chantiers de la Méditerranée's shipyard in Le Havre, the day before the contract was signed.
 The ship was launched on 6 April 1886, with Prince Fushimi in attendance and she was completed on 18 October 1886 at a cost of ¥1,812,673, far more than the ¥1,093,000 price in the original contract.

 With a mixed crew of Japanese sailors and shipyard employees aboard, Unebi attempted to depart Le Havre for Japan on the 18th, but had to turn back when she ran into a storm that caused her to roll so heavily that her safety was endangered.
 The ship set sail on the following day and encountered weaker storms in the Mediterranean and after passing through the Suez Canal.
 A stronger storm caused Unebi to return to Aden, Yemen, where she off-loaded two of her main guns in an effort to improve her stability.
 After arriving in Singapore, the ship departed on 3 December, bound for Tokyo Bay, where she was expected to arrive on 12 or 13 December.
-The crew of the Unebi consisted of eight Japanese men under Captain Iimure Toshikazu and 76 French men under Lieutenant Fouèvre.
+The crew of Unebi consisted of eight Japanese men under Captain Iimure Toshikazu and 76 French men under Lieutenant Fouèvre.
 On December 3, the ship departed Singapore (scheduled to arrive at Yokohama Port between December 14 and 15).
 When it departed Singapore, the crew consisted of 79 French nationals, 9 Arab stokers, 7 Japanese porters, and 1 naval student.
 It then disappeared in the South China Sea.
 In late December, the ironclad Fuso and Kaimon conducted a surface search from the coast of Tosa to Hachijojima.
 Other ships in the search, including the Ministry of Communications Lighthouse Bureau's Meiji Maru and Nippon Yusen's Nagato Maru, also participated.
 Foreign ships also assisted in the search, but no clues were found.